bradflaugher/AI-Harmony-Book/etc/outlines/Choosing_Tech.md

 note about commodity software.
 Maintenance Cost, Training Cost, Licencsing Cost, Switching etc... if you time it right you pay less for training and 0 for licensing and switching.
 Most companies never pay for switching or training and go bust as soon as they realize those costs.
 Right to repair software.
 FSF

+# Buy vs Build vs Steal/Copy

+Buy vs build is a false choice, there is a third option that is frequently the best, Steal/Copy and participate in a FOSS development cycle that provides much of the features of Buy, without the cost, and the customization of build without the full time-load of building from scratch.

 # Security